NASHVILLE HOT CAULIFLOWER BITES

 What is Nashville Hot Sauce?

 Nashville Hot Sauce is a regional hot sauce developed by Prince’s restaurant in Nashville, TN.
 It’s made with cayenne pepper, spices, and brown sugar.
-Originally, Nashville Hot Chicken referred to chicken that was fried with cayenne pepper in both the batter and the sauce that covered it after it was fried.
+Originally, Nashville Hot Chicken referred to chicken fried with cayenne pepper in both the batter and the sauce that covered it after it was fried.
 The chicken was served on slices of white bread with dill pickles.

 For this recipe, I kept the components of the original Nashville Hot Chicken but replaced the chicken with cauliflower.
 As well, I baked it instead of frying it for an overall healthier dish.
 It’s just as lip-smackin’ good as the original!